aalekseev/10-steps-security-pycon-ee-2020/slides/03-misconceptions.md

 <!-- note

-Right from the start let's be transparent about it - there is no such thing as secure system.
+Right from the start let's be transparent about it - there is no such thing as secure application.
 No system is 100% secure, and everything is mostly broken.

 NEXT: With this out of the way, there are a few more topics that I would like to clear out.

-In my opinion security problems so often related to people rather than code that talking about security mindset is as important as stories about cool vulnerabilities.
+In my opinion security problems often related to people rather than code and because of that talking about security mindset is as important as stories about cool vulnerabilities.
 -->

 ---